ArkThis/AHA_ObjectWorld/README.md

 # A Holodeck by August.

-**Simply by making use of "name=value" tags, and moving them to the same level as a file or foldername.**
+**Simply by making use of "name=value" tags; moving them to the same level as a file or foldername; and using the filesystem directly as database.**

 > "Great Scott, Thomas! 😱️😎️
 >
 > I wrote these notes when I was travelling to the future and back to ...
-> Our current "situation" with, eh... "digital files". :/
+> Our current "situation" with, eh... "digital files". 😕️
 > And metadata.
 DAM!
+>
 > They solved it!
 In the future!
-> They actually dissolve or resolve data - but they solved it!
 >
 > Listen here:
 > I wrote down as much as I could, but it's not all.
 > It was so simple.
 >
 > There was a slogan, that everyone knew.
 It was:
-> "Put my meta where my data is".
+> **"Put your meta where your data is"**
 >
-> I don't have much time.
-> I may commit or edit later, when my memory comes back - and when I continously understand the implementation more and more.
+> I may commit or edit later, whenever I have time.
 >
 > It's so simple.
 Read on..."